+What is MRO purchasing?
 MRO sourcing and purchasing involves the procurement of inventory which is required for a business to keep the lights on and production lines running.
-MRO items are not often considered high-value purchases, however, in a manufacturing environment, MRO procurement is a significant share of capital expenditures, especially over long periods.
+Maintenance, repairs, and operations (MRO) items are not often considered high-value purchases, however, in a manufacturing environment, MRO procurement is a significant share of capital expenditures, especially over long periods.

 While MRO items themselves vary in price and can seem inexpensive at times, as your number of parts becomes large and diverse, MRO purchasing can carry a large portion of your total purchasing power.
 An MRO item can include spare parts, consumables, safety equipment, janitorial supplies, and more.
 Optimized MRO procurement is essential to an efficient and timely supply chain operation.